Dental Health

 The Mouth and the Oral Microbiome

-As you might expect, the teeth, gums, tongue, and entire oral cavity also have a microbiome.
+As you might expect, the teeth, gums, tongue, and entire oral cavity have microbiomes, too.
 This microbiome is the first to interact with food and influence subsequent processes.
 Good dental hygiene is essential for overall health.
 There are many links between oral health and systemic diseases.

 Key points that are not widely discussed include:

-Use a soft-bristle toothbrush and replace it monthly.
-Nylon bristles stiffen and bend with use, which can damage your gums.
+Use a soft-bristle toothbrush and replace it every month.
+Nylon bristles stiffen and bend over time, which can damage your gums.
 Be gentle when brushing!

 Use a toothpaste without fluoride or other harsh chemicals.
 None of the major commercial brands are healthy.